 The meaning of flowers

 Flowers are not just a pretty sight, they also have cultural significance.
 For example, the cherry blossom is considered the national flower of Japan, the edelweiss is the floral emblem of Switzerland and tulips are associated with the Netherlands.
-The carnation has great significance in Portugal because protesters placed carnations in the muzzles of soldiers’ guns during its 1974 revolution, a decisive event in Portugal’s history known as the Carnation Revolution.
+The carnation has great significance in Portugal because protesters placed carnations in the muzzles of soldiers’ guns during the 1974 military coup that started the revolutionary process towards a democratic Portugal.
+This decisive event in Portugal’s history is known as the Carnation Revolution.

 Tulip fields in the Netherlands